JosefRichie13/GoEventPlannerAPI/README.md

 This repo has the code for an Event Planner App Backend. <br><br>

+The basic flow of the App is

+* User creates an event, receives an ID in return
+* User can start the event
+* User can finish only a started event
+* User can upload media files to the event
+* User can get event details
+* User can delete event, event media or specific media <br><br>

 The below REST API endpoints are exposed

 * POST /createAnEvent -- Creates an Event